Skip to content

 $TMPDIR

-The environment variable $TMPDIR contains the name of a directory which is local to each node.
+The environment variable $TMPDIR contains the name of a directory which is located on the local SSD of each node.
 This means that different tasks of a parallel application use different directories when they do not utilize the same node.
 Although $TMPDIR points to the same path name for different nodes of a batch job, the physical location and the content of this directory path on these nodes is different.

 This directory should be used for temporary files being accessed from the local node during job runtime.
 It should also be used if you read the same data many times from a single node, e.g. if you are doing AI training.
-In this case you should copy the data at the beginning of your batch job to $TMPDIR and read the data from there.
+In this case you should copy the data at the beginning of your batch job to $TMPDIR and read the data from there, see usage example below.

 The $TMPDIR directory is located on an extremely fast 960 GB NVMe SSD disk.
 This means that performance on small files is much better than on the parallel file systems.